Introduction

 Note that we’ve gone through the trouble of adding the following to our function:

-Providing these hints and context is very important, as it helps the chat model understand how to use your tool correctly!
+Providing these hints and documentation is very important, as it helps the chat model understand how to use your tool correctly!

 Let’s test it: